-For this component, we're going to use two router directives: RouterOutlet and the RouterLink.
+For our root component, we're going to use two router directives: RouterOutlet and the RouterLink.
 Those directives, along with all other common router directives are imported when we put RouterModule in the imports section of our NgModule.

 As a recap, the RouterOutlet directive is then used to indicate where in our template the route contents should be rendered.
-That's represented by the <router-outlet></router-outlet> snippet in our template code.
+That's represented by the <router-outlet></router-outlet> snippet in our AppComponent template.